umuttekinalp/intro-datascience/README.md

 # Motivation

-This project examines whether higher transfer spending leads to better team performance in the English Premier League.
-Football clubs invest significant amounts of money in player transfers, and this study aims to understand if this investment translates into success on the field.
+Football clubs invest heavily in player transfers, yet the extent to which spending translates into on-field success remains unclear.
+This project aims to quantitatively analyze whether higher transfer expenditures lead to better league performance in the Premier League.

 # Research Questions